Mattress for Side Sleepers

 Side sleeping position has also been found to improve gut health and reduce the risk of GERD.

 When you sleep on your back, gravity can cause stomach acid to flow up your esophagus, leading to heartburn and indigestion.
 Sleeping on your stomach can also put pressure on your digestive tract and make it more difficult to digest food properly.
-Side sleeping, on the other hand, keeps your digestive tract in alignment and allows food to move through more easily, leading to better digestion and absorption of nutrients.
+Sleeping on the side, on the other hand, keeps your digestive tract in alignment and allows food to move through more easily, leading to better digestion and absorption of nutrients.

 Ideal side sleeping position